| Home

 square will be applied to evaluate the regression coefficients.
 It is

-believed that this model may support the management to estimate repairing
+believed that this model may support the management to estimate repairing time

-growth of Bangladesh and eliminate poverty. |
+of Bangladesh and eliminate poverty. |

 Ahmed Abdullah |